wpsharks/html-compressor/README.md

 - (string)`current_url_uri` When this class is running as a web application, we can detect this value automatically.
- That said, if you intend to run this class outside of a web server environment you will need to tell the compressor what the current URI (i.e. path and query string) would be if the file you are compressing was being served as a web page.
+ That said, if you intend to run this class outside of a web server environment you will need to tell the compressor what the current URI (i.e., path and query string) would be if the file you are compressing was being served as a web page.
  This should be set to something like `/path/to/page/?one=1&two=2`.

 ----